 We also like the broad array of ports you get with the LG UltraGear 34GN850, and how easily those ports can be accessed around the back (though a little more cable management wouldn't go amiss).
 All in all, one of the best gaming monitors around, especially if you need to use it for other stuff as well.

 Whichever way you look at it, the Lenovo Legion Y44W-10 is a seriously impressive piece of kit: It's one of the best-looking monitors we've come across in a while, with its huge 43.4 inches of curved screen space, 32:10 aspect ratio, and subtle blue trim at the bottom of the stand.
 Have no doubt about it, this is a beautiful beast.

-As far as gaming goes, the cutting edge 144Hz refresh rate, 4ms response time and AMD FreeSync 2 certification are all going to make gamers sit up and take note, and we noticed very little ghosting or lag in use, as well as excellent black and colour reproduction.
+As far as gaming goes, the cutting edge 144Hz refresh rate, 4ms response time and AMD FreeSync 2 certification are all going to make gamers sit up and take note, and we noticed very little lag in use, as well as excellent colour reproduction.
 You do need to find games that support that ultra, ultrawide 32:10 aspect ratio of course, otherwise you'll get black bars down the side.

 What you get with ports are one DisplayPort 1.4, two HDMI 2.0, two USB-C and four standard USB-A 3.0 for connecting up and charging peripherals.
 That means you can have, for example, one computer and two consoles hooked up if you need to – it's another tick in the positives column for the Legion Y44W-10.

 The only real downside of the Lenovo Legion Y44W-10 is the price, which is quite substantial, but you do get a lot of gaming monitor for your money.
 It's going to be too much for some people, but if you want the flexibility and room of an ultrawide gaming display, then get this somewhere on your shortlist.